Questions about the Defined Benefit Division (DBD)?

 - The level of standard member contributions you make.

-Defined Benefit retirement formula for a lump sum benefit =
+Defined Benefit retirement and leaving service formula for a lump sum benefit

-*You can see the full DBD formula and definition of terms in the Super for Defined Benefit Division and Accumulation 2 members Product Disclosure Statement.
+*You can also see the full DBD formula and definition of terms in the Defined Benefit Division and Accumulation 2 Product Disclosure Statement.

 Your accumulation component will typically be made up of:

-- Money you roll over from a previous fund.
+- money you roll over from a previous fund, and

 Fees, expenses, taxes, insurance premiums and other costs will be deducted from your accumulation component.